Garlic Herb Beef Tenderloin Steak

 Beef tenderloin is known as the most tender cut of steak.
 This easy recipe for Garlic Herb Beef Tenderloin Steak is very simple and it is so delicious!

-If you are looking for more easy dinner recipes, be sure to check out my Summer Steak Skillet, Simple Chicken Grilled Kabobs, or my Bacon Wrapped Pork Tenderloin.
+If you are looking for more easy dinner ideas, be sure to check out my Summer Steak Skillet, Simple Chicken Grilled Kabobs, or my Bacon Wrapped Pork Tenderloin.

-Learn how to cook beef tenderloin steak.
-You will love this simple recipe for Garlic Herb Beef Tenderloin Steak.
-I make my own Easy Garlic Herb Butter that I add on top of simply cooked steaks for a delicious savory steak that is good any night of the week!
+Learn how to cook beef tenderloin steak with ease.
+I make my own Easy Garlic Herb Butter that I add on top of simply cooked organic steak for a delicious savory beef tenderloin that is good any night of the week!

 I serve these beef tenderloin steaks with asparagus and my Simple French Baguettes, and I also add the Garlic Herb Butter on those as well!
-You can serve these steaks with any side you like, my Roasted Rosemary Potatoes would also be delicious with this steak recipe!
+You can serve this organic steak with any side you like, my Roasted Rosemary Potatoes would also be delicious with this organic steak recipe!

 I created this recipe with my friends at Organic Prairie to share how to cook beef tenderloin.
 Their Beef Tenderloin Steaks are seriously amazing!
 If you have been timid about how to cook beef tenderloin, then try out this simple recipe and I’m sure you will love it!